English for Advanced English Speakers–2 tips to take your spoken English to the next level

 2. How long do you hold a syllable?

 If you play the piano, you are familiar with the term staccato.
 It means to play each note separately and you let go of the note quickly.
 The next time you go to an event where you can hear different languages spoken, try this.
 Listen to the sound of the words (the music notes.)
 Do you hear more staccato?
-Or do you hear a flow?
+Or do you hear a connection between the notes?
 More melodic?
 Some languages have more staccato notes, and others, more melodic ones.

 Do this to take your spoken English to the next level